Kenna works with doctors and natural healthcare professionals. Her experience as a fitness instructor helps her share

 Superfood Powder List

 Making sure you and your family are healthy is overwhelming.
 Superfood powders are easy to consume and provide an added jolt of energy and stamina to our routines.
 The potent properties support the body whenever and wherever it yearns for it.
 Here are some of my choices to use throughout the day.

 1. Lucuma Powder—Sweet Superfood

 Lucuma is a Peruvian fruit.
 The low-glycemic sweeter of the powder holds a delicate sweetness.
-Some of the benefits of taking this powder are the abundance of healthy nutrients.
-They are calcium, potassium, vital vitamins and minerals, antioxidants, dietary fiber, and healthy carbs.
-I take lucuma powder after a hard game of racquetball.
+One of the benefits of taking this powder is the abundance of healthy nutrients: calcium, potassium, vital vitamins and minerals, antioxidants, dietary fiber, and healthy carbs.
+I take lucuma powder after a challenging game of racquetball.
 The superfruit powder replenishes nutrients for the body.
 I mix it with my tea or add it to a smoothie.
 I use organic powder from Navitas because it is non-GMO, gluten-free, and vegan.

 2. Maca Powder—Restore Balance and Energy

-Maca is considered a vegetable root where for over 3,000 years it is cultivated in central Peru within Andes Mountains at the high plateaus.
+Maca is considered a vegetable root where for over 3,000 years, it has been cultivated in central Peru within Andes Mountains at the high plateaus.
 The cousin of the radish has a light buttery, scotch flavor.
 The powder helps balance and support the energy of the body.
 I tried the powder but found it not as good as the others.
-There are organic brands including non-GMO, gluten-free and vegan.
+There are organic brands, including non-GMO, gluten-free and vegan.

 3. MCT Powder—Regain Energy

-MCT produced from organic coconut oil of young coconuts.
+MCT comes from the organic coconut oil of young coconuts.
 MCT includes digestible fatty acids that supply sustained energy.
 The powdered oil is high in fiber and is easy to digest.
 The prebiotic acacia fiber in the powder improves and maintains gut health.
 People use the powder before their work out for a boost of energy.
 The powder is organic, non-GMO, keto certified, vegan, and gluten-free.

 4. Mushroom Powder—Nerve Support